SanjibKumarOjha/DigitRecognizer/README.md

 Future Improvements
 - Build a web application for real-time digit drawing.
 - Extend the model to recognize handwritten letters (using EMNIST dataset).
+- Initially there might be some accuracy issue but will be resolved soon.